 Since most of the watershed is completely built-out and developed, the potential for implementing green development and site design concerning larger common plan development is rather limited.
 The City is currently in the process of integrating green infrastructure and LID practices into their revised City ordinances.
 These revisions should provide opportunities for redevelopment within the watershed to take a more proactive stance with respect to fecal coliform and E. coli bacteria removal.
 All redevelopment sites, including commercial and residential, within the watershed should implement green infrastructure as part of their stormwater controls.
-The BMPs outlined in this watershed plan should be evaluated for feasibility in each of the redevelopment sites within the watershed.
-When redevelopment projects are proposed, the City will conduct water quality monitoring in accordance with this watershed plan to determine the potential contribution of the site to water quality concerns.
+The BMPs outlined in this watershed plan should be evaluated for feasibility in each of the redevelopment sites within the water quality monitoring in accordance with this watershed plan to determine the potential contribution of the site to water quality concerns.